 - If you use too many extension cords, there may be too few outlets in your home.
 Have a qualified electrician install additional outlets.

 - Avoid chaining multiple extension cords – plug cords directly into mounted electrical receptacles and use cords that are long enough for your needs.

 - Never use indoor extension cords outdoors.
 Only use the cords marked for outdoor use.

 - Inspect cords before using them.
 If a cord heats up or is damaged in any way, discard it.

 - Always use cords with polarized and/or three-prong plugs.
 Don’t force a three-prong plug into two-prong outlets.
 Don’t remove or bend the ground pin to force a fit.

 - When using cord-bundling devices, such as spiral wire wrap, avoid cramming cords together to prevent damaging the cord’s insulation.

 - Never use staples or nails to attach cords to a surface like a wall to prevent puncturing the cord’s insulation.

 Contact Your Local PuroClean Office For Fire Restoration Services

 To learn more about avoiding electrical hazards in your home, check out our essential home electrical safety tips and the top causes of electrical fires.
-For professional smoke damage repair or fire damage clean-up, contact your local PuroClean office.
+For professional smoke or fire damage restoration, contact your local PuroClean office.